McGeaverBeaver/VantageCamLive/README.md

-# VantageCamLive
+# Vantage Cam Live
-OpenSource Professional Live Stream Broadcaster with Weather &amp; Community Sponsors Overlays.
+**OpenSource Automated Live Stream Broadcaster with Weather & Sponsors Overlay**

-Vantage Cam Live is a "set-it-and-forget-it" Docker container that transforms a standard security camera feed into a professional live broadcast.
-It handles weather overlays, community sponsor rotation, and YouTube Live streaming with automatic letterboxing—ensuring your stream looks perfect on any screen, regardless of your camera's aspect ratio.
+Transform a standard security camera feed into a professional broadcast without the hassle.
+Vantage Cam Live runs entirely in Docker and handles all the heavy lifting for you:

+* **⚡ Automated Production:** Overlays real-time weather and rotating sponsor logos automatically.
+* **📺 Universal Fit:** Smart "letterboxing" fixes aspect ratios, so even ultra-wide cameras look perfect on YouTube.
+* **🚀 Set & Forget:** Once configured, it runs 24/7 with no maintenance required.
+---
 ### 🌟 Key Features

 * **Universal Compatibility:** Automatically resizes and "letterboxes" any camera input (Wide, Ultrawide, Standard) to a perfect 1080p YouTube-ready format.